Kitten Care Guide

 How About Some New Toys for Your Kitten

-Before you get the kitten home, pick up a few toys that are designed for kittens.
+Before you get your pet home, pick up a few toys that are designed for newborns.

 Nothing so big that they can't toss it around,